This is a major operation, usually done under general anaesthesia, but may be done under spinal or epidural anaesthesia in some patients.

 A variety of prostheses are available, with slight differences in design.
 Materials used include metal and high-density synthetic compounds, designed for weight-bearing and durability.

-These are seldom found if the surgery is done by experienced orthopaedic surgeons.
-Some potential complications:
+These are seldom found if the surgery is done by experienced orthopaedic surgeons, at established centres.
+Some potential complications are:

 In experienced hands, total knee replacement is highly successful, providing pain relief and a return to normal activities for thousands of patients each year.
 Most prostheses last at least 10 years, some longer in less active and non-obese patients.
 Many operations can be repeated if necessary, further extending the quality of life for these patients.